Breazile/MandoPuter/MandoaDecode.md

 The [challenge coin](https://www.bobafettfanclub.com/multimedia/daily/1866/) was a big help in the creation of the new font.
 It has 14 characters listed and spells out "THE MANDALORIAN" and "THIS IS THE WAY"

 ## Font Glyph Details
-This is the modified font sheet for the characters used in the MandoPuter OTF file.
+This is the modified font sheet for the characters used in the [MandoPuter Font](https://github.com/Breazile/MandoPuter/blob/master/MandoPuter.otf).
 The graphic is a modified version of [Mando Alban's Bane [BETA]](https://aurekfonts.github.io/?font=AlbansBane) font sheet with a couple of characters changed according to the table below.

 <div align="center">
   <a href="https://aurekfonts.github.io/?font=AlbansBane">